dmanzer2/Next-Tailwind-Style-Guide/TYPOGRAPHY_GUIDE.md

-# Build and Bloom Typography Guide
+# Typography Guide

+This guide demonstrates the typography scale and font choices for your design system.
+The current setup uses two complementary fonts that can be easily replaced with your brand fonts.

 ## Font Pairing: Outfit + MuseoModerno